Communications Security Establishment: Cyber Operations

-CSE’s mandate authorizes it to conduct foreign cyber operations that disrupt the capabilities of adversaries to help protect Canada and Canadians.
+CSE's mandate authorizes it to conduct foreign cyber operations that disrupt the capabilities of adversaries to help protect Canada and Canadians.
 Cyber operations conducted by CSE is broken down to defensive and active cyber operations, and must relate to international affairs, defence or security.

 Defensive cyber operations authorizes CSE to defend Canadian systems against foreign cyber attacks.
 For instance, a cyber actor trying to steal information from a government network could be thwarted by CSE by disabling the cyber actor's server.
 In addition to government systems, the Minister of National Defence can designate systems of importance such as: energy grids, telecom networks, healthcare databases, banking systems, elections infrastructure in order for CSE to be authorized to defend them.

 Active cyber operations authorizes CSE to take pre-emptive action against threats to Canada such as: terrorist groups, cyber criminals, transnational criminals, hostile intelligence agencies, state-sponsored hackers.
-For instance, CSE can disrupt an adversary's means of communication.
+For instance, CSE can disrupt an adversary's means of communication as part of a military operation.